is a 2007 film directed by Antoine Fuqua

-Nick: Yet, not that fast, they don't.
+Nick: Yeah, not that fast, they don't.

-Scope Snipe: Obligatory, for a sniper movie.
+- Scope Snipe: Obligatory, for a sniper movie.
 Happens during the mountaintop confrontation.

-Self Surgery: Bob's initial patchup, though unusually he follows it up by seeking proper attention from a (semi-)trained nurse.
+- Self-Surgery: Bob's initial patchup, though unusually he follows it up by seeking proper attention from a (semi-)trained nurse.

-Shoot The Fuel Tank: A helicopter is taken down by shooting a propane tank it was hovering above.
+- Shoot The Fuel Tank: A helicopter is taken down by shooting a propane tank it was hovering above.

 "For the record, I don't like how this turned out any more then you do.
 But this is the world we live in.
 And justice does not always prevail.
 It's not the wild west where you can clean up the streets with a gun.
 Even though sometimes it's exactly what is needed...
 Bob Lee Swagger, you're free to go."

 - Smug Snake: Col. Johnson just can't resist rubbing it in.

 Colonel Johnson: What the hell am I doing here?
 You've got nothing on me.
 I'm covered.
 Call the Joint Chief.

 me to let you go.
 But the joy of checks and balances in our government is that I can, and am, indeed, required by law, to tell them to fuck off

-Nick Memphis is tipped off that something isn't quite right when the government investigation into the Ethiopian Arch-Bishop is too efficient.
+- Nick Memphis is tipped off that something isn't quite right when the government investigation into the Ethiopian Arch-Bishop is too efficient.
 To be exact, despite the scene of the shooting still being locked down twelve minutes after the shooting - with FBI helicopters yet to begin pursuit, the ballistics report arrives just ten minutes later.

 Nick Memphis: We work for the federal government.
 We're not that good at our jobs.

-Nick also correctly deduces that someone as highly skilled a sniper as Swagger simply couldn't miss by such a wide margin, since he's capable of shooting a silver dollar at 1000ft, with a maximum spread of 1 and a half inches.
+- Nick also correctly deduces that someone as highly skilled a sniper as Swagger simply couldn't miss by such a wide margin, since he's capable of shooting a silver dollar at 1000ft, with a maximum spread of 1 and a half inches.
 How does a man capable of that manage to miss by over 2 feet at 2000 yards?

-This Means War!: Swagger got upset when they framed him for trying to kill the President and tried to kill him.
+- This Means War!: Swagger got upset when they framed him for trying to kill the President and tried to kill him.
 But he really declared war when they killed his dog!

-Training Montage: Nick Memphis goes from rookie FBI agent to a sniper thanks to a lesson by Bob.
+- Training Montage: Nick Memphis goes from rookie FBI agent to a sniper thanks to a lesson by Bob.

 Mr. Rate: That's how a conspiracy works.
 Them boys on the Grassy Knoll they were dead within three hours, buried in the damned desert, unmarked graves out past Terlingua.